Nationwide Insurance: Auto, Home, and Renters

 Defensive Driving Discount

-Defensive driving is the closest Nationwide comes to having a senior discount.
-That’s because this discount’s offered to drivers 55 and older.
-If that were the only requirement, it’d be a senior discount.
-But this discount concerns defensive driving.
+Nationwide offers a defensive driving course discount for older drivers once they reach the age of 55.
+If that were the only requirement, it’d be a senior driver discount.
+But this reward concerns defensive driving.
 To receive these savings, you must have:

 - At least 55 birthdays

 - No at-fault accidents on your record within the past 35 months

 - Completed state-approved accident prevention or driver safety course

 You must pass the defensive driving course to qualify for the discount.
 How much you save can vary.
 But according to Nationwide, most customers save about 5%.

 Good Student Discount